Date: 8 November 2014. Sewing Kit Saves Time.

 bookcase when not in use.
 By being available at a moment's notice

-that loose button is fixed before it's lost.
+that loose button is fixed before it is lost.
 And something that

 simple is always a good thing.